Updated: March, 2023

 They are all blended iced drinks that come in 12 fl. oz. to 24 fl. oz.
 (350 to 700 ml) cups.

-Generally, a Frappuccino contains a mix of whole milk, ice, sugar, different syrups and sauces according to your taste, and toppings such as whipped cream and caramel drizzle.
+Generally, a Frappuccino contains a mix of whole milk, ice, sugar, different syrups, sauces, and toppings such as whipped cream and caramel drizzle.

 The drinks from the coffee line do contain either espresso, or something called a Frappuccino Roast (or Frap Roast).